starknet-io/starknet.js/www/docs/guides/connect_contract.md

 - the address of the contract
 - the ABI file of the contract (or the compiled/compressed contract file, that includes the abi)

 > If you don't have the abi file, the `provider.getClassAt()` and `provider.getClassByHash()` commands will recover the compressed contract file.
-As these methods generates a significant workload to the sequencer/node, it's recommended to store the result in your computer, to be able to reuse it later without using the provider :
+As these methods generate a significant workload to the sequencer/node, it's recommended to store the result in your computer, to be able to reuse it later without using the provider :

 ```typescript
 import fs from "fs";